shy218/Auto-Reply-Chat-Bot/README.md

 When you start the load_model.py, it will create a QS code.
 You need to scan it by wechat to log in.

+Warning: Make sure to close the program after using it.
+Otherwise, it will auto-reply some tricky messages.